 Family Center of Hope solicited 5 bids from Certified Public Accounting Firms who are listed on the Louisiana Legislative Auditor's approved list in preparation to conduct the required 2018 audit, in a timely manner January 2019.
-The Board of Directors vetted and approved Sean Bruno Accounting Firm to conduct the 2018 audit.
-Family Center of Hope received an engagement letter and provided Sean Bruno Accounting Firm all the necessary documents to complete the 2018 audit.
-Sean Bruno Accounting Firm never completed the audit.
-The Family Center of Hope Board of Directors selected another Certified Public Accounting firm from the approved listing to complete the 2018 audit.
+The Board of Directors vetted and approved a CPA Accounting Firm to conduct the 2018 audit.
+Family Center of Hope received several engagement letters and provided the CPA Accounting Firm with all the necessary documents to complete the 2018 audit.
+The CPA Accounting Firm never completed the audit.
+The Family Center of Hope Board of Directors selected another Certified Public Accounting firm on January 2023 from the approved listing to complete the 2018 audit.